Legellon/Legellon/README.md

 My name is Nikita Rehemäe...

-I have a passion for backend and system development with a high level of performance, actively learning something in these scopes.
+I have a passion for backend and system development with a high level of performance, actively learning something in this scope.

 ### I'm used to and usually work with: